Seminars & Workshops

 Von Forell Canine Education, an International training and development company, offering Workshops and Seminars that are innovative, effective training programs for creating extraordinary dogs and extraordinary handlers for any outcome.

 Our “Seminars/Workshops” are the foundation in learning, specifically designed to bring about positive and permanent shifts in your quality of training.
 They are designed for you to view the training of animals with entirely new possibilities.

 These possibilities are mostly possible once you have developed a particular way of thinking.

 Our three books are the foundation of new possibilities, specifically designed to bring about positive and permanent shifts in your mindset, World View and quality of training.

 They are designed for you to view the training of animals with entirely new possibilities supported by valid science.
-Science that was discovered over seventy years ago, which has taken a lifetime to work out and apply the information appropriately to training dogs.
+Science that was discovered over seventy years ago and has taken a lifetime to decipher and apply appropriately to the training of dogs.

 Our books are a combination of our life experience supported by the animal learning sciences so that you no longer have to search endlessly.

 For those who wish to put this knowledge into practical experience, we offer our seminars and workshops so that we can assist your efforts in real time.